liferay/liferay-frontend-projects/CONTRIBUTING.md

 Currently there are two projects in `qa/samples/packages`:

+-   react-app: A `create-react-app` project that is adapted to work when deployed to Liferay.
 -   react-portlet: Implements a pure JS portlet using React that may be deployed to Liferay and renders the usual sample content.
 -   react-provider: Implements a provider that exports React for `react-portlet` to consume.